Global Fund plans for lenacapavir PrEP in selected countries

 comment

-This is good news but funding commitments and more details is essential in order to balance realistic expectations.
+This is good news but funding commitments and more details are essential in order to balance realistic expectations.

-Since 20 January 2025, the withdrawal of US international funding led to the closure of thousands of clinics in LMICs that provided sexual helath services for key populations
+Since 20 January 2025, the withdrawal of US international funding has led to the closure of thousands of clinics in LMICs that provided sexual health services for key populations.

-This meant that mens basic services like condoms, lube and oral PrEP disappeared over night, showing the urgency of restoring even these basic services will be essential to provide the framework for programmes for injectable PrEP.
+This meant that many basic services like condoms, lube and oral PrEP disappeared overnight.
+Showing the urgency of restoring even these basic services will be essential to provide the framework for programmes for injectable PrEP.

-The importance ofr re-establishing HIV prevention as an urgent priority is also stressed in the recent Kigali Call to Action, launched to coincide with the upcoming IAS conference in Rwanda next week.
-[3]
+The importance of re-establishing HIV prevention as an urgent priority is also stressed in the recent Kigali Call to Action, launched to coincide with the upcoming IAS conference in Rwanda next week.
+[7]

 References